egmontmika/egmontmika.com/content/blog/his ways.md

 As a result, your long prayer talks will get shorter and shorter and will finally be reduced to a minimum, while the time you spend listening to Him will extend all the more.

-When listening, God’s ways have become yours.
+When listening, God’s ways become yours.

-And your way is His.
+And your ways become His.